Saluting extraordinary alumnae

 For a full biography on Judy Elder, please click here.

-The Winner of the 2015 Judy Elder Alumna Award is Joan (Fraser) Ivory '51
+The Winner of the 2016 Judy Elder Alumna Award is Astrid Guttmann '82

 Past Recipients of the Judy Elder Alumna Award